krzentner/language-world/data/text-davinci-003/goal_md/pick-place-3.md

     Steps: 1.
 Put gripper above puck  2.
-Drop gripper around puck  3.
-Close gripper around puck  4.
-Move puck to goal First, put the gripper roughly above puck, so that we don't bump it while trying to grab it.
+Grab the puck  3.
+Line the puck up with the target location  4.
+Move the puck to the target location
+    First, put the gripper above the puck.
-    - When the robot's gripper is not above the puck, move the robot's gripper until the robot's gripper is above the puck If the gripper isn't around the puck, put it around the puck.
+    - When the robot's gripper is not vertically aligned with the puck, move the robot's gripper until the robot's gripper is vertically aligned with the puck
+    If the puck is left of the gripper, we should go back to putting the gripper above the puck.
+Because the puck is a small object, check if the gripper is completely around it instead of lined up in front.
-    - When the robot's gripper is not around puck and the robot's gripper is open, move the robot's gripper until the robot's gripper is near the puck and the robot's gripper is closed
+    - When the puck is not left of the robot's gripper and the robot's gripper is not around the puck, move the robot's gripper until the robot's gripper is around the puck and the robot's gripper is closed
+    Now we can line up the puck and target location.
+    - When the puck is horizontally aligned with the target location, move the robot's gripper until the robot's gripper is above the target location
-    If the gripper is near the puck and open, maybe we can grab it by closing the gripper.
+    If the puck is lined up with the target location to the side, move it to the target location.
-    - When the robot's gripper is above puck and the robot's gripper is closed, move the robot's gripper until the robot's gripper is near the target location
+    - When the robot's gripper is forward aligned with the puck and the puck is not above the target location, move the robot's gripper until the robot's gripper is above the target location